Review of Nelson's analysis of Bell's theorem: Relation between the assumptions behind Bell's inequality and the locality principle of Einstein

-Einstein seemed to notice that the reality condition in \cite{Einstein} would be problematic.
-In a letter to Schroedinger, \cite{How}, Einstein complained that the main point which he wanted to make would have been "buried by erudition".
+As we have seen above, Bell's work basically consists of two theorems.
+Bell's first theorem says that there can be no model for the singlet state where the exact anticorrelations still hold for outcomes that are associated with an axis $\vec{\mu}$ if a measurement at one detector is made with an axis $\vec{\nu}\neq\vec{\mu}$.
+Bell's second theorem says that there can be no model for the singlet state where both passive and active locality hold.
+Active locality is a requirement of special relativity and the ability of experimenters to chose their axes freely.
+On the other hand, passive locality implys that the outcomes at the detectors are predetermined by some other event that happens in the overlap of the past cones of the two measurement devices.
+It is interesting to ask whether EPR would have called theories that violate active or passive locality to be complete.
+In their article \cite{Einstein}, they write: \begin{quotation} The following requirement for a complete theory seems to be the necessary one: every element of the physical reality must have a counterpart in the physical theory \end{quotation} and \begin{quote} If, without in any way disturbing a system, we can predict with certainty the value of a physical quantity, then, there exists an element of reality corresponding to this physical quantity. \end{quote} As we have shown in section $3$, this reality criterion can not be applied to any theory that violates the passive locality condition of Eq. (\ref{eq:passiveloc}).
+One can not predict the outcomes of a non-deterministic theory.
+However, in their article, EPR do not write whether they call a theory where one is unable to predict the outcomes with certainty, as complete or not.
+The ``if'' condition in the above quotation is not equal to ``if and only if''.
+In fact, Einstein seemed to notice that the reality condition in \cite{Einstein} would be problematic, given the non-deterministic nature of quantum mechanics.
+In a letter to Schroedinger, \cite{How}, Einstein complained that the main point which he wanted to make would have been ``buried by erudition''.
 Einstein then wrote own articles on his views about quantum mechanics.
 In his own writings, the reality criterion becomes a quite different one.
 He writes 1948 in a letter to Born: \begin{quote} I just want to explain what I mean when I say that we should try to hold on to physical reality.
 We are, to be sure, all of us aware of the situation regarding what will turn out to be the basic foundational concepts in physics: the point-mass or the particle is surely not among them; the field, in the Faraday-Maxwell sense, might be, but not with certainty.
-But that which we conceive as existing ("real") should somehow be localized in time and space.
-That is, the real in one part of space, A, should (in theory) somehow "exist" independently of that which is thought of as real in another part of space, B. If a physical system stretches over the parts of space A and B, then what is present in B should somehow have an existence independent of what is present in A. What is actually present in B should thus not depend upon the type of measurement carried out in the part of space, A; it should also be independent of whether or not, after all, a measurement is made in A. If one adheres to this program, then one can hardly view the quantum-theoretical description as a complete representation of the physically real.
-If one attempts, nevertheless, so to view it, then one must assume that the physically real in B undergoes a sudden change because of a measurement in A. \end{quote} Clearly, the notion of "independence" here is not in the sense of statistical independence, or the "conditional independence" that is described by the passive locality condition of Eq. (\ref{eq:passiveloc}).
-What Einstein meant is more in the sense of the active locality condition which does not have to be violated in a random variable model of the singlett state.
-Einstein wrote the letter quoted above in 1948.
-It took time until 1986, when Edward Nelson discovered that exactly this locality principle which Einstein wanted to implement into quantum mechanics, was not forbidden by any theorem.
-On the contrary, since quantum mechanics just requires , it does not say anything on whether active locality holds or not.
-So the construction of a model that contains this locality principle is still an open problem.
+But that which we conceive as existing (real) should somehow be localized in time and space.
+That is, the real in one part of space, A, should (in theory) somehow exist independently of that which is thought of as real in another part of space, B. If a physical system stretches over the parts of space A and B, then what is present in B should somehow have an existence independent of what is present in A. What is actually present in B should thus not depend upon the type of measurement carried out in the part of space, A; it should also be independent of whether or not, after all, a measurement is made in A. If one adheres to this program, then one can hardly view the quantum-theoretical description as a complete representation of the physically real.
+If one attempts, nevertheless, so to view it, then one must assume that the physically real in B undergoes a sudden change because of a measurement in A. \end{quote} Clearly, the notion of ``independence'' here is not in the sense of statistical independence, or the ``conditional independence'' that is described by the passive locality condition of Eq. (\ref{eq:passiveloc}).
+What Einstein meant is more in the sense of Nelson's active locality conditions of Eqs. (\ref{eq:activeloc}) and (\ref{eq:activeloc2-1}):